 - Peutz–Jeghers syndrome

-It is possible to have these genetic feature without developing cancer.
-This is because the cancer will not develop unless an environmental factor triggers it.
+It is possible to have these genetic features without developing cancer.

 Traits, habits, and diet